Frequently Asked Questions

 Will it conflict with my other medications?

 Acupuncture will not conflict with any of your medications.
 Acupuncture is used to complement and supplement your physician's treatments but not to replace them.
 You should discuss this issue with your physician and acupuncturist.

 Does my health insurance cover acupuncture?

-We accept all health and workers’ compensation insurances (except Anthem BCBS) for patients who have acupuncture coverage benefits.
+We accept UnitedHealthcare, Worker's Comp (Pinnacol Assurance) and Auto Insurance.
 We recommend you call your insurance company first to make sure that your benefits cover acupuncture.
 Please clarify with your insurance what co-pay or co-insurance you would need to pay at each visit.